 Further progress on the website can’t be made until the proposed suggestions are agreed or alternative actions suggested.

-Playground grant – Cllr Todd confirmed the application for the grant from FCC has been successful.
+Playground grant – Cllr Todd confirmed the application for the grant from FCC Communities Foundation via FCC Recycling Ltd has been successful.

-The Parish Council unanimously agreed for Cllr Todd to sign the financial agreement with FCC.
+The Parish Council unanimously agreed for Cllr Todd to sign the financial agreement with FCC Communities Foundation.

-Cllr Todd updated that one stipulation is that the Council will need to demonstrate community involvement in the project.
-The Council agreed to consult parents in the village or part of the school on the new design of the play area.
+Cllr Todd updated that one stipulation is that the Parish Council will need to demonstrate community involvement in the project.
+The Parish Council agreed to consult parents in the village or part of the school on the new design of the play area.

 Cllr Hope to write an article for the Voice to update the village on the awarding of the grant and the consultation of the play area.

-The Council thanked Frazer Morgan for the clearance of the brambles in the Play Area and accepted the quote to carry out monthly / 6 weekly maintenance of the play area site.
-The Cost of the work was agreed at £50 per visit.
+The Council thanked Frazer Morgan for the clearance of the brambles in the Play Area and accepted the quote to carry out monthly / 6 weekly maintenance of the play area and village hall carpark site.
+The cost of the work was agreed at £50 per visit.

 Village Hall car park grant –

-Cllr Todd informed the Council that unfortunately it had been unsuccessful in the application to the National Lottery grant.
+Cllr Todd informed the Parish Council that unfortunately it had been unsuccessful in the application to the National Lottery grant.

-The Lottery were uncertain over the status of the land ownership and also wanted to see more involvement from the Community.
+The Lottery were uncertain over the status of the land ownership and wanted to see more involvement from the Community.

-The lottery did not say that the Council cannot apply again in the future and can easily address the concerns raised by the National Lottery.
+The Lottery did not say that the Council cannot apply again in the future and can easily address the concerns raised by the National Lottery.

-The Council also noted even with the National Lottery Grant there would still be a significant amount of money to raise to carry out the quoted work on the car park.
+The Parish Council also noted even with the National Lottery Grant there would still be a significant amount of money to raise to carry out the quoted work on the car park.

 Cllr Gue to speak to suppliers to establish any other less expensive options